AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/seed-id/index.md

 hideBreadcrumbNav: true
 ---

-# Understanding Firefly API Seed IDs
+# Understanding Firefly API Seeds

-Use seed IDs to generate images similar to one another across multiple HTTP requests
+Use seeds to generate images similar to one another across multiple HTTP requests

-Whenever Firefly generates an image, by default it starts in a brand new random state.
-This randomness contributes to what makes each image unique, which is great when you want to generate a wide variety of images
+Whenever Firefly generates an image, by default it begins the process by picking a random value called a "seed".
+This random value contributes to what makes each image unique, which is great when you want to generate a wide variety of images

 However, there may be times when you want to generate images that are similar to one another across multiple HTTP requests.
-For example, when Firefly generates an image that you want to modify using Firefly's other options (such as style presets, reference images, etc.), use seed IDs to limit the randomness of future generations to hone in on the image you want.
+For example, when Firefly generates an image that you want to modify using Firefly's other options (such as style presets, reference images, etc.), use that image's seed in future HTTP requests to limit the randomness of future images and hone in on the image you want.

-The best way to understand the advanced power of seed IDs is to see them in action.
-Let's walk through an example:
+The best way to understand the power of seeds is to see them in action:

 ```bash
 curl --location 'https://firefly-api.adobe.io/v3/images/generate' \